1aurend/music51/README.md

 Now that we have warm, dry, and safe home for our Learning Lab work, let's get coding.

+*To flex your `Terminal` muscles, you can run `cd ..` to navigate back up to where you were before you descended into your new `bok` directory.
+Run `cd bok` to spelunk back down.*

 ### 2. Use `git` to checkout the code

 `git` is a command line program that makes it possible to keep track of the changes you make to your work, and to collaborate with other programmers in an efficient and safe way.
 It is hard to put into words how helpful this tool can be!
 What is particularly cool is that it comes pre-installed on your computer, so you don't need to install anything to get going.

-Assuming that we are in our `bok` directory (run the `pwd` command to make sure!), run the following command to download all of the source code for the Chord Crusher application.
+Assuming that we are in our `bok` directory (run the `pwd` command to make sure!), run the following command to download all of the source code for the Chord Crusher application:

 ```Zsh
 git clone https://github.com/1aurend/music51
 ```

-This will just download the directory.
-You can verify this by running the `ls` command from above.
+You can verify that the directory was downloaded by running the `ls` command from above.
+You should see `music51` in the listing.

-But now we need to break our way in.
-We can use the `cd` command we learned earlier:
+We aren't inside the `music51` directory yet, but we are instead hovering just outside of it.
+In order to break in, we can use the `cd` command we learned earlier:

 ```Zsh
 cd music51